-The student must identify a faculty member (job titles are Assistant Professor, Associate Professor, Professor) of the School of Human Evolution and Social Change who agrees to serve as their research advisor and chair their Thesis/Dissertation Supervisory Committee.
-Co- advisors and co-chairs are allowed.
+The student must identify a faculty member (having the job title of Assistant Professor, Associate Professor, or Professor) of the School of Human Evolution and Social Change who agrees to serve as both the student's research advisor and chair of their Thesis/Dissertation Supervisory Committee.
+Co-advisors and co-chairs are allowed.